TassianaMilka/Course/Dio/Microsoft 50 Anos - Computação em Nuvem com Azure/Encerramento Bootcamp Microsoft 50 Anos: Computação em Nuvem com Azure/README.md

 How many steps?

-There three stages.
+There one stage.

 # The principals

-1.Login.
+1. Acess.

 # Espanõl

-# Creando una cuenta de Microsoft y una suscripción de Azure para estudios
+#

 # Preguntas